RawToast/chousen-server/README.md

 ## Dev interface

-The basic developer web interface was been removed from this project, which is only a backend server.
+The Twirl based basic developer web interface was removed from this project, which now only contains the backend server.
 The [chousen-frontend](https://github.com/RawToast/chousen-frontend) project serves as an example frontend.

-Latest development frontend on [Heroku](https://intense-crystal-36712.herokuapp.com)
+Latest development frontend on [Heroku](https://bit.ly/chousen)

 ## Libraries